 If you still need a little convincing, here is a list of some additional benefits of taking time away from work.

-- Improved physical health: Stress can contribute to heart disease and high blood pressure.
+Stress can contribute to heart disease and high blood pressure.
 For both men and women, studies show that taking a vacation every two years compared to every six will lessen the risk of coronary heart disease or heart attacks.
+Traveling encourages habits such as walking, healthy eating and social interactions.
+It may even reduce your risk of premature aging.
+Living longer means more time for vacations.

-- Improved mental health: The University of Pittsburgh’s Mind-Body Center found vacations increase pleasant emotions while reducing depression.
+The University of Pittsburgh’s Mind-Body Center found vacations increase pleasant emotions while reducing depression.
 Vacations also provide a greater opportunity to experience moments of awe, which have also been researched and found to generate a boost in mood.
+Knowing you have a vacation, or even a break, in your future makes it easier to push through the stressful and mundane days.

-- Greater well-being: One study found that three days after vacation, people’s physical complaints, quality of sleep and mood had improved compared to before vacation.
+One study found that three days after vacation, people’s physical complaints, quality of sleep and mood had improved compared to before vacation.
 These gains were still present five weeks later, especially in those who had more personal time and overall satisfaction during their vacation.
+This suggests you have some control over how you feel; schedule more personal time and engage in activities that you enjoy, and you will feel better physically, sleep better and be in a better mood for more than a month.

-- Boosted happiness: Research shows even the process of planning a vacation can boost your happiness.
-Some people experience an elevated mood up to eight weeks before the trip.
+Research shows even the process of planning a vacation can boost your happiness.
+Some people experience an elevated mood up to eight weeks before the trip and can linger for weeks after returning home.
+Make sure to get all you can out of your vacation by planning, shopping, packing and daydreaming months before the scheduled start date.

 Take a vacation if you can, even if it’s a staycation.
 Time away from the stresses of work and daily life can improve your health, relationships, job performance and perspective.
 A well-timed trip can help you feel refreshed and more prepared to handle whatever comes when you return.